NL-William/signature-based-sri/README.markdown

 The developer can sign `whatever.js` when they deploy it, and teach their servers to transmit a signature along with the resource in any number of ways<sup><a name="ref1"></a>[1](#foot1)</sup>.
 For simplicity's sake, let's say that the signature is delivered in a response header which the user agent could verify before executing the script.
+For developers ease also the fingerprint itself could be send in the header, making it easy to debug issues.
 This might look like:

 ```http
 HTTP/1.1 200 OK